-In a study published today, IKEM the legal framework for the import of renewable hydrogen and hydrogen carrier media from Australia to Germany.
-The scientists at IKEM conclude that the regulatory framework does not fundamentally prevent imports.
+In a study published today, IKEM examines the legal framework for the import of renewable hydrogen and hydrogen carrier media from Australia to Germany.
+IKEM researchers conclude that the regulatory framework does not preclude imports.

 Hydrogen is a key technology for achieving climate goals.
 However, the market ramp-up envisaged by the national hydrogen strategy cannot be achieved with domestic generation alone.
-In order to implement the ambitious goals of the federal government, international partnerships are needed for hydrogen imports – for example with Australia, which wants to expand its generation capacities in the next few years and is relying heavily on exports with its hydrogen strategy.
+In order to implement the ambitious goals of the federal government, the import of hydrogen will require international partnerships – for example with Australia, which seeks to expand its generation capacities in the next few years and relies heavily on exports in its hydrogen strategy.

-On behalf of the HySupply project, IKEM IKEM the legal framework for the transport of hydrogen from Australia to Germany.
-The study presented today deals with substance-related regulation along the transport route via the international sea route to import via seaports and further transport via inland waterway vessels, road, rail or pipelines.
-The focus was on the four hydrogen transport options LH2, ammonia, methanol and LOHC.
+In the HySupply project, IKEM is examining the legal framework for the transport of hydrogen from Australia to Germany.
+The study released today addresses substance-related regulations along different stages of the transport route: international shipping, import through seaports, and inland transport via vessels, road, rail or pipelines.
+The study focuses on four hydrogen transport options: liquid hydrogen (LH2), ammonia, methanol and liquid organic hydrogen carriers (LOHC).

-The review of the legal framework showed that the establishment of the import infrastructure is possible.
-However, this is associated with extensive legal requirements and approvals, which affect, among other things, the construction of ships, safe handling during transport, documentation and personnel.
-Complicated approval processes are currently required, particularly in the area of the necessary landside import infrastructure.
+The review of the legal framework revealed that it is possible to establish the import infrastructure.
+However, the existing framework is associated with extensive legal requirements and approvals, which affect the construction of ships, safe handling during transport, documentation and personnel.
+Complicated approval processes are currently required, particularly regarding the necessary landside import infrastructure.

-“In order to cover the energy needs in Germany and Europe, we will not be able to do without imports, even with a massive expansion of renewables.
-Australia is a reliable partner for this,” says IKEM Managing Director Dr. Simon Schäfer-Stradowsky.
+‘In order to cover the energy needs in Germany and Europe, we will not be able to do without imports, even with a massive expansion of renewables.
+Australia is a reliable partner for this,’ said Dr Simon Schäfer-Stradowsky, IKEM’s managing director.

-Leony Ohle, co-author of the study, adds: “The regulatory and planning framework for hydrogen imports is complex and the safety requirements are high.
-In order for investments to be made and for the partnership with Australia to become a reality, the companies involved now need planning and investment security above all.”
+Leony Ohle, who co-authored the study, added: ‘The regulatory and planning framework for hydrogen imports is complex, and the safety requirements are significant.
+In order for investments to be made and for the partnership with Australia to become a reality, the companies now need planning and investment security, above all.’